ellamcknight/Biofouling_research/README.md

 ![alt text](https://github.com/ellamcknight/Biofouling_research/blob/main/Images/Raw_biotic.png?raw=true)

 This figure shows a stacked plot showing raw data of species percentage cover across individual panels.
 Native (grey) and non-native (red) species identified at (a) Millbay and (b) Queen Anne’s Battery over the 2-year sampling period.
+It should be noted that _Ciona spp_ was calculated as native for this figure.

 Next I reduced the number of replications.
 Currently, there are multiple panels.
 I grouped across the panel ladders and summed the scaled abundance.
 This gave me 5 replicates per time point.
 Then with the species categorised, I grouped according the native/NNS status.
 With these data I created a figure showing the change of scaled cover per native vs NNS over time.

 ![alt text](https://github.com/ellamcknight/Biofouling_research/blob/main/Images/Native_NNS_scaled.png?raw=true)

 The figure above shows the scaled species cover averaged for all native (grey) and non-native (red) species, a) Millbay Marina and, b) Queens Anne's Battery Marina.
-Shaded area shows 95% confidence intervals.
+Shaded area shows 95% confidence intervals. _Ciona spp_ was removed for this figure to show only the identifiable species status.